tomtom-international/speedtools/README.md

 this library under the Apache License 2.0 to the open source community.

 The **test coverage** of the project is unevenly distributed.
-Some of the modules have excellent test coverage in units tests, others lag behind, or cannot be run without running, for example, a local MongoDB instance, or having access to secret API keys.
+Some of the modules have excellent test coverage in units tests, others lag a bit behind, or cannot be run without running, for example, a local MongoDB instance, or having access to secret API keys.
 Such unit tests have been marked as `@Ignore` in the source tree, which brings the test coverage down.
+We welcome initiatives to increase the test coverage further.
+Most of the original code was suspect to strict code reviews.

 There is an additional project `speedtools-examples` with real-life examples of how to use the SpeedTools library.
 Check it out at